paraseba/lein-reload/README.md

 reload will be fast, since it will only reload the files you modified since last time.

+If you want to automatically get a reload every time you test, you can add a hook in your `project.clj` file

+    :hooks [leiningen.hooks.reload-on-test]

+Then in the leiningen shell, modified files will be reloaded every time you call test, test! or retest, you don't need to call reload explicitly:

+    lein> test
+    lein> retest

 ## Disclaimer

 The code that detects changed files is a direct rip-off of